-While famous counterparts like Capri and Sardinia are consistently on the must-visits for a number of travelers, Procida offers equal beauty, history, and excellent dining, often afforded at cheaper prices.
+While famous counterparts like Capri and Sardinia are consistently on the must-visits for many travelers, Procida offers equal beauty, history, and excellent dining, often at lower prices.

-The landscape of the island is fascinating as it was created from the eruption of four (now dormant) volcanoes over time.
-Procida was up for being named the capital of culture by several other Italian cities given its historical significance and heritage.
+The island’s landscape is fascinating as it was created from the eruption of four (now dormant) volcanoes over time.
+Given its historical significance and heritage, Procida was up for being named the capital of culture by multiple other Italian cities.

 See Related: Best Places to Visit in France

 First, let’s get the crucial stuff out of the way.
 Italy is, of course, the home of pizza.
 Italian cuisine and wine are a significant part of Italian culture and have been enjoyed by people worldwide.